JCherryA050/real_estate_analysis/README.md

 The following exploratory analysis and data visualizations are shown to display the relationships between the features and the sale price.
 The purpose is to identify potential features that would have a high impact on the sale price and could potentially be used as predictors in our models.

-<p>**Correlation** The following correlation table gives a summary of the features' correlation with the sale price of a house and each other.
-The table can be used to define the features that have a strong linear relationship with the sale price making them candidates for potential predictors in our models:</p>
+**Correlation** The following correlation table gives a summary of the features' correlation with the sale price of a house and each other.
+The table can be used to define the features that have a strong linear relationship with the sale price making them candidates for potential predictors in our models:

 ![title](images/model_2_multicollinearity.png)